jamsinclair/opifancontrol/README.md

 A simple PWM fan controller for Orange Pi boards (Only tested on an Orange Pi 5 Plus).

+ℹ️ This is for fans connected through standard GPIO header pins.
+Orange Pi 5 Plus has a dedicated fan header, which can be configured by following the manual.

 ## Features

 - Runs as a systemd service